![]() | ![]() |

 </configuration>

-(In the examples that follow we shall leave out the
+(In the examples that follow we shall leave out the DOCTYPE declaration.
+You should however always include it in your

 configuration files, as it